briandonaghey21/AI-Spotify-Recommendation-System/README.md

 5. Front-end
 6. Deployment probably with AWS

 ### Reminders/TODO
-- change redirect url on deployment
+- Change redirect URL on deployment
-- Postman for easy api testing
+- Postman for easy API testing
-- ~~Recommendation is deprecated, come up with a new plan~~ Compare songs based on danceability, tempo, energy etc and use that for recommendations
+- ~~Recommendation is deprecated, come up with a new plan~~ Compare songs based on danceability, tempo, energy, etc., and use that for recommendations
-- gitignore for .env and cache
+- `.giti